-The Company spent a significant portion of 2019 preparing for the possible disorderly exit from the EU as a result of the Brexit vote in 2016.
+The Company spent a significant portion of 2020 preparing for the possible disorderly exit from the EU as a result of the Brexit vote in 2016.
 A specific team was assembled to address the potential issues identified and was focussed on the key themes of Customer, People, Suppliers and Administrative.
-The Company will continue to work through the potential implications of the transition period in much the same way to ensure all appropriate actions are being taken.
+As a result of these actions, there have been no significant impacts or disruptions on the business as a result of Brexit and the Company continues to work through the implications of the exit from the EU.